SpoonX/aurelia-charts/doc/introduction.md

 # Introduction

-You are propably reading this because you want to implement charts in your aurelia project.
+You are probably reading this because you want to implement charts in your aurelia project.
 It is often the case that part of the service businesses provide are statistics.
 Visualizing those statistics is often a requirement.